 ABOUT THE EVENT

-MLK Read for Peace is a service project that places volunteers in kindergarten through fifth-grade classrooms to read students age-appropriate books about Dr. Martin Luther King, Jr. In 2019, 11 Montana communities participated in Read for Peace and we reached over 4,000 students statewide!
-In addition to our public readings this year we’ll also be featuring two other activities as shown below to celebrate Martin Luther King’s legacy.
+MLK Read for Peace is a service project that places volunteers in kindergarten through fifth-grade classrooms to read students age-appropriate books about Dr. Martin Luther King, Jr. In addition to our public readings this year we’ll also be featuring two other activities as shown below to celebrate Martin Luther King’s legacy.

 I have a dream drawings

 A free-form art activity where students will draw their dream for a better world.
 The activity will begin with a short introduction to MLK’s I Have a Dream speech, informing students that MLK dreamed of a better world where all people got along and were treated as equals.

 A structured writing activity where students will write a poem about what peace is to them.
 They will be given a poem worksheet to use where they insert their own words to finish phrases such as “Peace is like a _________”, but may choose to write a free-form poem if they wish.